CartoDB/cartodb/docs/guides/01-quickstart.md

     Click to open map full size
   </a>
 </div>

+### Troubleshooting and support

+For more information on using the CARTO.js library, take a look at the [support page]({{site.cartojs_docs}}/support/).

+The CARTO.js library may issue an error or warning when something goes wrong.
+You should check for warnings in particular if you notice that something is missing.
+It's also a good idea to check for warnings before launching a new application.
+Note that the warnings may not be immediately apparent because they appear in the HTTP header.
+For more information, see the guide to [errors messages]({{site.cartojs_docs}}/support/error-messages/).

 This guide is just an overview of how to use CARTO.js to overlay data and create widgets.
 View the [Examples]({{ site.cartojs_docs }}/examples/) section for specific features of CARTO.js in action.